-#FairWageOnCouncil will work to require that first rehearsal meetings, liaison committee meetings, and communication between deputies and the union place proper focus on workplace harassment and intimidation.
+#FairWageOnCouncil will further work to require that first rehearsal meetings, liaison committee meetings, and communication between deputies and the union place proper focus on workplace harassment and intimidation.
 Equity members have to know how to report incidents of harassment and intimidation, and be able to do so without fear of reprisal.
 They have to know and exercise their rights, and our union has to protect those rights more vigilantly.
 Clear and confidential lines of communication between actors, deputies, stage managers and Equity staff must be promoted, strengthened, and maintained.

 Harassment and intimidation prevent artists from feeling safe.
-Truly safe workplaces allow us all to focus on our jobs and do our deepest work; to relax and perform without fear, confident in our job security.
+Truly safe and accessible workplaces allow us all to focus on our jobs and do our deepest work; to relax and perform without fear, confident in our job security.
 Being a stage manager or an actor is tough enough without having to navigate a minefield of prejudice, intimidation, and/or unwanted sexual attention.
 Our members must know Equity has their back. #FairWageOnCouncil will make this a top priority.